balena-io/balena-cli/doc/cli.markdown

 This command generates a new API key for the current user, with the given name.
 The key will be logged to the console.

-This key can be used to log into the CLI using 'resin login --token <key>', or to authenticate requests to the API with an 'Authorization: Bearer <key>' header.
+This key can be used to log into the CLI using 'balena login --token <key>', or to authenticate requests to the API with an 'Authorization: Bearer <key>' header.

 Examples:

-	$ resin api-key generate "Jenkins Key"
+	$ balena api-key generate "Jenkins Key"

 # Application

 ## app create &#60;name&#62;

-Use this command to create a new resin.io application.
+Use this command to create a new balena application.

 You can specify the application device type with the `--type` option.
 Otherwise, an interactive dropdown will be shown for you to select from.

 You can see a list of supported device types with

-	$ resin devices supported
+	$ balena devices supported

 Examples:

-	$ resin app create MyApp
+	$ balena app create MyApp
-	$ resin app create MyApp --type raspberry-pi
+	$ balena app create MyApp --type raspberry-pi

 ### Options

 #### --type, -t &#60;type&#62;

-application device type (Check available types with `resin devices supported`)
+application device type (Check available types with `balena devices supported`)

 ## apps

 Use this command to list all your applications.

 Notice this command only shows the most important bits of information for each app.
-If you want detailed information, use resin app <name> instead.
+If you want detailed information, use balena app <name> instead.

 Examples:

-	$ resin apps
+	$ balena apps

 ## app &#60;name&#62;